 D. In any case involving the theft or misappropriation of the personal property of any member or employee of the General Assembly, the Capitol Police shall have concurrent jurisdiction with law-enforcement officers of any county contiguous to the City of Richmond.
 Members of the Capitol Police when assigned to accompany the Governor or Governor-elect, members of the Governor's family, the Lieutenant Governor or Lieutenant Governor-elect, the Attorney General or Attorney General-elect, members of the General Assembly, or members of the Supreme Court or Court of Appeals of Virginia, or when directed to serve a summons issued by the Clerk of the Senate or the Clerk of the House of Delegates, a joint committee or commission thereof, or any committee of either house, shall be vested with all the powers and authority of a law-enforcement officer of any city or county in which they are required to be.
-All members of the Capitol Police shall be subject to the provisions of § 2.2-1201.1 and Chapter 5 (§ 9.1-500 et seq.) of Title 9.1.
+All members of the Capitol Police shall be subject to the provisions of § 2.2-1202.1 and Chapter 5 (§ 9.1-500 et seq.) of Title 9.1.

-The assignment of jurisdiction to any property pursuant to this section shall be approved by the Legislative Support Commission.
+E. The assignment of jurisdiction to any property pursuant to this section shall be approved by the Legislative Support Commission.

-The Division of Capitol Police shall have the authority to enter into contracts or agreements necessary or incidental to the performance of its duties.
+F. The Division of Capitol Police shall have the authority to enter into contracts or agreements necessary or incidental to the performance of its duties.